MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 ## What you might see

-In Outlook, open the add-in by selecting the **Insights** (swirl) icon in the Outlook Home ribbon.
-If you are using the Outlook Web App, first open an email message, and then select the **Insights** icon in the top-right corner of your email message.
+In Outlook, open the add-in by selecting the **Insights** icon in the Outlook **Home** ribbon.
+If you are using  Outlook on the web, open an email message, select the ellipsis (...) in the top-right corner of your email message, and then select **Insights**.

 You'll see Insights in the right panel in Outlook: